johnnoone/genuine/docs/index.md

 assert len(users) == 2
 ```

-In these examples, `name` and `age` are auto generated, infered from dataclass annotations.
+In these examples, `name` and `age` are auto generated, infered from object annotations.
 Will it is the default behavior, rendered values can be overriten:

 ```python